 ACCME Standards for Commercial Support

 ACPE has adopted the ACCME Standards for Commercial Support.
-These standards require the separation of CE from commercial influence.
-Instructional materials for CPE activities, including presentation slides, undergo peer review to ensure compliance with the standards.
+These standards require separation of continuing education from commercial influence.
+Instructional materials for CPE activities, including presentation slides, undergo peer review to ensure compliance with the Standards for Commercial Support.

 Relevant Financial Relationships Disclosure Statements

-Presenters, program chairs, planners, reviewers, ASHP staff, and others with an opportunity to control CE content are required to disclose financial relationships with commercial interests.
-In accordance with these standards, all potential conflicts of interest have been resolved before the CPE activity taking place.
-ASHP will disclose financial relationship information to meeting attendees in the AJHP program, on the ASHP LIVE! mobile app, and at the beginning of the educational session.
+Presenters, program chairs, planners, reviewers, ASHP staff, and others with an opportunity to control CE content, are required to disclose financial relationships with commercial interests.
+In accordance with these standards, all potential conflicts of interest have been resolved prior to the CPE activity taking place.
+ASHP will disclose financial relationship information to meeting attendees in the onsite program, on the mobile app, and at the beginning of the education session.
 ASHP maintains disclosure information on file for six years.
 Poster disclosures are displayed in the lower-right corner of the poster boards.

 Continuing Professional Development

-An approach to lifelong learning, continuing professional development (CPD) is a process of active participation in learning activities to help individuals develop and maintain continuing competence, enhance their professional practice, and support achievement of their career goals.
+An approach to lifelong learning, continuing professional development (CPD) is a process of active participation in learning activities geared to helping individuals develop and maintain continuing competence, enhance their professional practice, and support achievement of their career goals.
 CPD emphasizes self-reflection as well as educational plan development, implementation, documentation, and evaluation.
-Participating in CE sessions or other activities at this meeting may form part of your CPD plan.
+Educational sessions and other activities at the meeting may form part of your own CPD plan.
 For more information, visit ACPE’s website.

 Educational Session Materials